-Next, consider public realiser relative conativism.
+Next, consider public realizer relative conativism.
 Similar considerations hold here.
 To be sure, on this view Jeremy’s other-directed attitudes matter in determining whether Mary survives teletransportation insofar as they are a (small) part of the grounds that determine the truth-value of that proposition.
-But this view offers no better account of Jeremey’s linguistic and other behaviour than does self-directed private realiser relative conativism.
-Suppose that, jointly, the self- and other-directed attitudes of the relevant community ground its being true that <Mary will survive teletransportation>.
-As before, even knowing this Jeremy might continue to assert that she will not survive teletransportation and continue to implore her not to enter the machine.
+But this view offers no better account of Jeremy’s linguistic and other behavior than does self-directed private realizer relative conativism.
+Suppose that, jointly, the self-directed and other-directed attitudes of the relevant community ground its being true that <Mary will survive teletransportation>.
+As before, even knowing this, Jeremy might continue to assert that she will not survive teletransportation and continue to implore her not to enter the machine.

 Moreover, the way in which Jeremy’s other-directed attitudes are taken into account on such a view seems wrong.
-Insofar as Jeremy’s other-directed attitudes play a role in determining the personal-identity truths, it’s because they play some very small role in determining the community’s joint attitudes.
-But they don’t play any special role with regard to what Mary will survive, (and indeed, neither do Mary’s self-directed attitudes).
-This does not do justice to the ways in which both Mary and Jeremy’s attitudes matter to themselves and each other.
+Insofar as Jeremy’s other-directed attitudes play a role in determining the personal-identity truths, it is because they play some very small role in determining the community’s joint attitudes.
+But they do not play any special role with regard to what Mary will survive (and, indeed, neither do Mary’s self-directed attitudes).
+This does not do justice to the ways in which both Mary’s and Jeremy’s attitudes matter to themselves and to each other.

-Extreme realiser relative pluralism might be thought to do somewhat better here, since it can accommodate the idea that when Jeremy utters ‘Mary will not survive teletransportation’ he expresses a true proposition.
-He asserts a proposition about other-directed personal-identity, which is made true by his other-directed conations, while Mary asserts a proposition about self-directed personal-identity, which is made true by her self-directed conations.
+Extreme realizer relative pluralism might be thought to do somewhat better here because it can accommodate the idea that when Jeremy utters ‘Mary will not survive teletransportation’, he expresses a true proposition.
+He asserts a proposition about other-directed personal identity, which is made true by his other-directed conations, while Mary asserts a proposition about self-directed personal identity, which is made true by her self-directed conations.
 This is why despite appearing to disagree, both assert truly.

-Still, it’s not obvious that this adequately explains why Jeremy behaviour.
+Still, it is not obvious that this adequately explains Jeremy’s behavior.
 Suppose Jeremy knows that pluralism is true.
-He sees that there are two (private) notions of personal-identity: other-directed and self-directed.
-He sees that there is a true proposition he can assert, of the form <Mary will surviveS teletransportation> which is true, simpliciter.
+He sees that there are two (private) notions of personal identity: other-directed and self-directed.
+He sees that there is a true proposition he can assert, namely, <Mary will surviveS teletransportation>, which is true simpliciter.
 In light of this, it seems that Jeremy should be ambivalent about Mary’s survival.
-In one sense she will not survive, and in another sense she will.
+In one sense she will not survive and in another sense she will.
 Yet, this fails to capture how things are for Jeremy, who passionately does not want Mary to enter the machine regardless of its being true, on this view, that <Mary will surviveS teletransportation>.

-Perhaps another way to put the point is that according to extreme realiser relative pluralism, Mary and Jeremy are not really disagreeing at all: they are talking past one another.
+Perhaps another way to put the point is that according to extreme realizer relative pluralism, Mary and Jeremy are not really disagreeing at all: they are talking past one another.
 For the proposition Jeremy asserts is not the negation of the proposition Mary asserts.
-And yet, for all that, it seems very much as though they disagree, and disagree about something very important.
-(And this, I think is a reason why the assessor relativist might want to reject self/other pluralism even if she embraces public/private pluralism).
+And yet, for all that, it seems very much as though they disagree and disagree about something very important.
+(And this, I think is a reason why the assessor relativist might want to reject self/other pluralism even if she embraces public/private pluralism.)